Mayvenn/standalone-test-server/README.md

       (is (= (:body response) "hi")))))
 ```

-This final form is what most tests will look like, so make sure you understand it.
+Most tests will look like this, so make sure you understand this format.

+Sometimes you care less that your system has made some requests, and more that
+it has received some (possibly slow) responses.
+In this case, it is better to
+use `recording-responses`.
+The first item in the returned tuple is an atom whose
+items each contain a `request` and a `response`.

+Note that just because the response has been delivered by the handler doesn't
+mean your system has had time to process it.
+You may still need to poll for
+whether your system has successfully processed the response.

 ## Waiting for asynchronous requests